 2) 1-2 page research topic proposal and preliminary reading list (must be together in one document)

 In order to complete GHHP 91, the student is required to submit a research paper (minimum of 20 pages exclusive of graphics or bibliography, with the same editorial guidelines as the extra thesis chapter) to both the advisor and the GHHP Department (email Christy Colburn) during Reading Period.
 The advisor is responsible for evaluating the paper, which will be letter graded.
+Please visit our GHHP 91 webpage for full details.

 - Only one of the five courses may be non-letter-graded.
 (Exception: two courses may be taken non-letter-graded if one is a senior thesis tutorial satisfying the GHHP research requirement.)